sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 ---
 ### what is a prime number?
 A prime number is a whole number greater than 1 that can only be divided evenly by 1 and itself.
 By evenly, I mean to produce a whole number.
 For example, 5 is a prime number because it can only be divided evenly by 1 and 5.
-It cannot be divided evenly by any other whole numbers.
+It cannot be divided evenly by any other whole numbers to produce a whole number.

 Some key things about prime numbers: